LeftWord Books: May Day

+The company runs the May Day bookstore and cafe in New Delhi which happens to the only left-leaning bookstore in the city, next to the theater space, Studio Safdar.
+It lives in the vibrant neighborhood of Shadipur in West Delhi, nearby the Shadipur metro station.

+Internet Retail

-The company runs the May Day Bookstore and Cafe in New Delhi, as well as Internet retailing, through which it sells books from various Leftist publishers including Tulika Books.
+It sells books via its website from various Leftist publishers including Tulika Books.
 It also has a membership-based book club, whose subscriptions served to form the seed capital of the publishing division.
 By mid-2000, the company established itself as a successful publisher with several well-subscribed titles.